Santiago Patiño

-Santiago Patiño (born 10 March 1997) is a Colombian footballer who plays as a forward for San Antonio FC in the USL Championship.
+Santiago Patiño (born 10 March 1997) is a Colombian footballer who plays as a forward for San Antonio FC.

 Having played college soccer for the FIU Panthers, he was selected third overall in the 2019 MLS SuperDraft by Orlando City.

 Club career

 Youth and college

 Patiño was born in Medellín, Colombia.
 When he was 9 years old, Patiño's parents split and he chose to live with his father, playing in the junior teams of the football clubs his father transferred to.
 When he was 12 years old, Patiño moved to Orlando, Florida with his mother where he played for Orlando City’s Development Academy and Freedom High School.

 He played college soccer at Florida International University from 2015 to 2018, scoring 37 goals in 69 matches.
 He was a three time All-Conference USA selection and named MAC Hermann Trophy semifinalist in his junior year.

 Prior to his professional deal, Patiño spent the summer of 2016 in the NPSL with Kraze United and also played in the PDL with both SIMA Águilas and Seattle Sounders U23.